wizhaoredhat/ocp-traffic-flow-tests/README.md

     | 26 | HOST_TO_EXTERNAL |
 4. "duration" - The duration that each individual test will run for.
 5. "name" - This is the connection name.
 Any string value to identify the connection.
-6. "type" - Supported types of connections are iperf-tcp and iperf-udp.
+6. "type" - Supported types of connections are iperf-tcp, iperf-udp, netperf-tcp-stream, netperf-tcp-rr
 7. "instances" - The number of instances that would be created.
 Default is "1"
 8. "name" - The node name of the server.
 9. "persistent" - Whether to have the server pod persist after the test.
 Takes in "true/false"